selivan/selivan.github.io/_drafts/2021-07-12-wsl-set-subnet-hack.md

 tags: [ Windows, WSL, ]
 ---

 WSL is a nice way to work with Linux development environment from Windows.
-It works pretty decently after version 2, that switched to using proper virtualization instead of translating syscalls and other heavy magic.
+It works pretty decently after version 2, that switched to using proper virtualization instead of translating syscalls and other weird magic.

 Unfortunately, it has one serious problem: subnet for WSL is selected randomly from all possible private subnets, preeferably from `172.16.0.0/12` range.
 So you turn on your notebook, start WSL, then connect to work VPN and oops - that subnet is already used.
 Subnet is selected on first WSL start, restarting with `wsl --shutdown` does not help, only complete machine reboot does.